Hirvensaloa/bad-api-assignment/README.md

 - Manufacturer API has built in an error case where it randomly responds with just '[]' as data.
 So the request has to be sent again.
 - There are around 18 000 products.

-For more detailed information check: https://www.reaktor.com/junior-dev-assignment/
+For more detailed information check: https://www.reaktor.com/junior-dev-assignment/ EDIT: No longer available :(

 ## My solution

 My solution consists of a front end and back end (proxy server).
 Front end makes requests to the proxy server and displays data it receives.

+EDIT: My solution is no longer hosted
 You can check my solution at: (https://shielded-spire-25061.herokuapp.com).
 Note that the application period is now over and the APIs might be shutdown.
 Also the solution is quite slow in the beginning because it is no longer running constantly.

 ### Proxy server